Images of point charges in conducting ellipses and prolate spheroids: Point charge inside spheroid

 The fractional derivative of $Q_n(\xi_h)$ can be evaluated using formula 7.133 from \cite{tables2014}, which gives the result in terms of a Legendre function of order $m=1/2$:

 Conveniently, the Legendre function $Q_n^{1/2}$ has a simple formula:

 The closed form expression of $V_{\sqrt{2}}$ is

-where $\cos\theta_h=(z-h)/\sqrt{\rho^2+(z-h)^2}$, and the Legendre function $P_{1/2}$ can be evaluated via its hypergeometric series.
+where $\cos\theta_h=(z-h)/\sqrt{\rho^2+(z-h)^2}$, and the Legendre function $P_{1/2}$ can be evaluated via its hyper-geometric series.
 The approximate solution $V_e+V_{\sqrt{2}}^h$ is plotted in Fig. \ref{fig Vf}, showing a negative image point charge at $z=h$ and a positive line charge distribution for $z>h$, decaying as $z$ increases.
 How similar is the singularity of the exact solution?

-We can guess that the potential is singular on the $z$ axis for $z\geq h$, and obtain its analytic continuation following a similar analysis to that done for the point charge on the axis for $z>f$, but starting with the series \eqref{Vr focus} (also to minimalize numerical cancellations we add \eqref{V12h} and subtract \eqref{V0 focus}).
+We can guess that the potential is singular on the $z$ axis for $z\geq h$, and obtain its analytic continuation following a similar analysis to that done for the point charge on the axis for $z>f$, but starting with the series \eqref{Vr focus} (also to minimize numerical cancellations we add \eqref{V12h} and subtract \eqref{V0 focus}).
 The result is

 Like series \eqref{Vr tip cont}, this suffers from numerical problems for $k\gtrsim20$, and is plotted in Figure \ref{fig Vf} (right) with as much accuracy as possible.
 It appears that the approximation $V_{\sqrt{2}}^h$ closely matches the singularity of $V_r$ near $z\approx h$.
 The main visible difference between the images of a point charge on the focal point $z_d=f$ or above the focus $f<z_d<c$, is that for $z_d=f$ the image line charge density is positive for $z\gtrsim h$, but for $z_d>f$ the image line charge is negative for $z\gtrsim h$, then becomes positive higher up the axis.
+From the analogous problem for the ellipse, we could also guess that image contains singular points on the $z$-axis at $z=f\cosh(2k\acosh\xi_0)$ for $k=1,2,3...$.
 It is interesting to note that the innermost point of the image at $z=h$ is the same as the critical distance $d_c$ (Eq. \eqref{dc}) for the source charge located outside the spheroid on the axis.
 For a source at $z_d=d_c$, the approximate point image \eqref{V^(0)} lies exactly on the focal point.